alexrockhill/pd-parser/docsrc/generated/cli.rst

 -h, --help		show this help message and exit

---pd_ch_names LIST_OF_PD_CH_NAMES		The name(s) of the channels with the photodiode data.
+--pd_ch_names [PD_CH_NAMES ...]
+The name(s) of the channels with the photodiode data.
 Can be one channel for common referenced recording or two for a bipolar recording.
 If not provided, the data will be plotted for the user to pick

 --verbose VERBOSE		Set verbose output to True or False.